Sydney Leroux: Magazines

 In May 2015, Leroux was featured on the cover of ESPN Magazine with teammates Abby Wambach and Alex Morgan.

+In 2023, Leroux was one of the women featured in Women's Health's Body Issue magazine.

 Video games

 Leroux has featured along with her national teammates in multiple editions of the EA Sports' FIFA video game series with FIFA 16 the first to include female players.

 Ticker tape parade and White House honor

 Following the United States' win at the 2015 FIFA Women's World Cup, Leroux and her teammates became the first women's sports team to be honored with a ticker tape parade in New York City.
 Each player received a key to the city from Mayor Bill de Blasio.
 In October of the same year, the team was honored by President Barack Obama at the White House.